BrawerMD/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

 To begin. our data adventure, we approached average monthly ridership (defined as entrances into our stations) over the summer.
 We first look at all stations, then try to clean up a bit by grouping them into categories:

+## Author's note: an improvement would be to normalize to 7 day weeks so as to have cleaner time aggregations that do not partially encompass the fare change.

 ```js
 const incidents = FileAttachment("./data/incidents.csv").csv({ typed: true })
 const local_events = FileAttachment("./data/local_events.csv").csv({ typed: true })